 Skip to main content

 Claude Tag is Claude working in your team’s Slack channels, with its own accounts in your tools.
 Open claude.ai/admin-settings/claude-tag and click Set up (or + Connect if a workspace is already paired).
 If you started setup earlier without finishing, you’ll be asked to Resume or Set up a new workspace.
-A four-step setup dialog opens:
+A setup dialog walks you through each step: The rest of this page covers what to have ready before you start, each step in detail, and common setup issues.

 If your team already uses the earlier Claude in Slack, the same steps apply and your existing app stays; see Migrate from the earlier app for what changes.